fireskyvvv/haikara-docs/docs/en/guide/introduction/getting-started.md

 - **Scripts.Runtime.asmdef**
   An .asmdef must be created for code generation via SourceGenerator.
-  In the `Assembly Definition References` of the .asmdef you created, reference `Haikara.Runtime.Core.asmdef`.
+  In the `Assembly Definition References` of the .asmdef you created, reference `Haikara.Runtime.asmdef`.
-  Note that the SourceGenerator ignores code in `Assembly-CSharp`, `Assembly-CSharp-Editor`, and assemblies that do not reference `Haikara.Core`.
+  Note that the SourceGenerator ignores code in `Assembly-CSharp`, `Assembly-CSharp-Editor`, and assemblies that do not reference `Haikara.Runtime`.

 - **View.uxml,View.cs**
   Haikara recognizes .cs and .uxml (or .uss) with the same name (excluding the extension), in the same assembly and at